It is a type of primary ciliary dyskinesia characterized by the internal organs’ inverted position.

 A differential diagnosis can be confirmed by examining a tissue sample (biopsy) of an organ of the body with cilia, such as sinus cavities or airways.

 These anomalies in the cilia structures are observed in people who are affected by the Kartagener syndrome.

 If the genetic change that causes the disease (mutation) is known, a genetic test record can be made to confirm the diagnosis.

 The Registry of genetic tests provides information on genetic tests for this condition.

 Currently, there is no cure for Kartagener syndrome.

-The treatment will vary depending on the signs and symptoms that each person presents.
+The treatment will vary depending on each person’s signs and symptoms.

-Antibiotics may be prescribed for the treatment of respiratory infections, sinus infections, and middle ear infections.
+Antibiotics may be prescribed to treat respiratory infections, sinus infections, and middle ear infections.

-These can be administered for longer periods in people who have chronic or very frequent infections.
+These can be administered for more extended periods in people with chronic or persistent infections.